Jay-Madden/tylsp-pep723.nvim/README.md

 # tylsp-pep723.nvim

-A VERY small plugin that adds LSP support for [pep-723](https://peps.python.org/pep-0723/) inline metadata scripts.
+A VERY small plugin that adds LSP support for [pep-723](https://peps.python.org/pep-0723/) inline metadata scripts via ty lsp.

 Use this for convenience while we wait on the resolution of https://github.com/astral-sh/ty/issues/691.
-If you don't want a full plugin dependency
+If you don't want a full plugin dependency the autocommand to set this up can be trivially copied from `lua/tylsp-pep723/lib.lua`.

 ## Requirements